edmundhung/conform/packages/conform-react/README.md

 <details>
 <summary>Why does `useFieldset` require a ref object of the form or fieldset?</summary>

-Unlike most of the form validation library out there, **conform** use the DOM as its context provider.
-As the dom maintains a link between each input / button / fieldset with the form through the [form property](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement#properties) of these elements.
-The ref object allows us restricting the scope to elements associated to the same form only.
+**conform** utilize the DOM as its context provider / input registry, which maintains a link between each input / button / fieldset with the form through the [form property](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement#properties).
+The ref object allows it to restrict the scope to elements associated to the same form only.

 ```tsx
 function ExampleForm() {